rbp/configtamer/README.md

-thecpa - The ConfigParser Alternative
+configtamer - The ConfigParser Alternative
 ======================================

-#### Or: The Crimson Permanent Assurance!
+#### Little brown configgy things, with short stuffy assignments and great long sections.
+I don't know what all the fuss is about, I could tame one of those.

-thecpa is a configuration file format, and accompanying Python parser.
+configtamer is a configuration file format, and accompanying Python parser.

-thecpa is a powerful, flexible configuration file format.
+configtamer is a powerful, flexible configuration file format.
 It's meant to be straightforward to write and clear to read, allowing complex configurations but making the simple ones simple.